wadehammes/base-css4-wordpress/wp-content/plugins/speed-booster-pack/readme.txt

 * **Displays the number of executed queries** in the plugin options page.
 * **Displays the Peak Memory Used** in the plugin options page.

-For complete usage instructions visit [Plugin Documentation](http://tiguandesign.com/docs/speed-booster/)
+* For complete usage instructions visit [Plugin Documentation](http://tiguandesign.com/docs/speed-booster/)
+* Check out our [Premium Themes](http://tiguandesign.com/category/premium-wordpress-themes/) that use our Speed Booster Pack plugin

 = Recommended Plugins =